f5devcentral/f5-agility-labs-containers/docs/class2/module2/lab1.rst

     .. image:: images/rootuser.png
         :align: center

 #.
-For your conveniance we've already added the host IP & names to /etc/hosts.
+For your convenience we've already added the host IP & names to /etc/hosts.
 Verify the file

     .. code-block:: console